kptdev/kpt/site/reference/cli/fn/source/README.md

   Path to the file containing `functionConfig`.

 --include-meta-resources:
-  If enabled, meta resources (i.e. `Kptfile` and `functionConfig`) are included in the output of the command.
-By default it is disabled.
+  (DEPRECATED) include-meta-resources is no longer necessary because meta resources are now included by default.

 --output, o:
   If specified, the output resources are written to stdout in provided format.